What is a quality gate?

 Enforce code quality consistency across the entire project

 Ensure that newly committed code doesn't introduce problems

 Ensure issues are addressed before being merged

 Before to start

-Before proceed with creating a quality gate in your VCS for your repo, you must enable the Clayton Automation for your project.
+Before proceeding with creating a quality gate in your VCS for your repo, you must enable the Clayton Automation for your project.